 VinaCapital Foundation Sponsors International Advanced Pediatric Life Support Trainer’s Training for 72 Vietnamese Doctors

-The VinaCapital Foundation organizes the Advanced Pediatric Life Supports (APLS) training program from March 4 to 14, 2019 at Pediatric Hospitals 1 and 2 in Ho Chi Minh City.
+The VinaCapital Foundation organizes the Advanced Pediatric Life Supports (APLS) training program from March 4th to 14th of 2019 at Pediatric Hospitals 1 and 2 in Ho Chi Minh City.
 A group of 24 Vietnamese candidates will be coached by 9 Australian APLS medical experts and lecturers from National Children Hospital who are donating their time to spread this valuable knowledge.
 The Vietnamese doctors will officially become certified APLS trainers in Vietnam.
 Those trained will then teach 48 doctors from middle and southern provinces to become Vietnam APLS qualified specialists.
 The courses open today with key note addresses by Dr. Le Thanh Hai, Director of the Vietnam National Children’s Hospital- the leader in APLS implementation in Vietnam and VinaCapital Foundation partner- and Dr. Nguyen Thanh Hung, Director of Children’s Hospital 1.

 Dr. Le Thanh Hai, Director of the Vietnam National Children’s Hospital delivered a speech at the Opening Ceremony